thrysha/quota-devkit/openapi/README.md

 # OpenAPI

-- `spec.yaml` — canonical OpenAPI definition for the Thrysha API.
+- `spec.yaml` — canonical OpenAPI definition for the Quota API.